STAINLESS STEEL KNIVES

 - Never put in the dishwasher.
 The harsh chemicals and hot temperature will ruin the quality of the blade and deteriorate the handle.

-- Do not cut through bones, frozen foods or extremely dense items.
+- Do not cut through bones, frozen foods, coconuts or extremely dense items like seeds, crackling or woody stalks.

 - Dry thoroughly after hand washing and do not store unless fully dry.
 Use a paper towel to dry the blade instead of a teatowel as kitchen cloths tend to leave the blade slightly damp.